gustavkramnas/HI---REACT-COURSE.5--JAEGER-RESTO/README.md

 -Know how to publishing websites
 -Learn teamwork Using github organizations

 😬 Description: welcome to Jaeger-Resto, an app where you can "order" food.
 A single-page application made with react.js and node.js.
+** ONLY FOR DESKTOP **

 📘 Learnings:  JSX / more CSS / NODE.js / REACT.js / FIGMA / 3RD PARTIES LIBARIES (bootstrap) / NODE PACKAGE MANAGER (npm)